Rathbone Weekly CommentaryMarket Commentary

 Full-year results: AVEVA, Electrocomponents, Entertainment One, Severn Trent

 US: PMI Manufacturing/Services/Composite (May), FOMC Meeting Minutes, Fed’s Kaplan speaks in Toronto

 EU: PMI Manufacturing/Services/Composite (May), ECB account of the monetary policy meeting; GER: GfK Consumer Confidence (Jun), Import Price Index (Apr), PMI Manufacturing/Services/Composite (May); FRA: PMI Manufacturing/Services/Composite (May); SPA: PPI (Apr)

 Full-year results: Babcock, Marks & Spencer, Pennon Group, Vedanta Resources

 UK: GDP (Q1)

-US: Chicago Purchasing Manager Index (Apr), University of Michigan Sentiment (Apr), Fed’s Harker speaks in Washington
+US: GDP (Q1), Durables Goods/Ex Transportation (Apr), University of Michigan Sentiment (May), Fed’s Bullard speaks on US economy in Tokyo

 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the prospectus before investing.
 The indicated rates of return are the historical annual compounded total returns including changes in security value and reinvestment of all distributions/dividends and do not take into account sales, redemption, distribution or optional charges or income taxes payable by any security holder that would have reduced returns.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
 Information contained in this publication is based on sources such as issuer reports, statistical services and industry communications, which we believe to be reliable but are not represented as accurate or complete.
 Opinions expressed in this publication are current opinions only and are subject to change.